 - How does one account for tetrapod trackways in beach sediments that predate even Tiktaalik by 10 million years?

 - How does one fill the gap between Tiktaalik, which was a fish with no legs, and an aïstopod such as Lethiscus, which within 20 million years had supposedly acquired legs and limb girdles and then lost them again, and changed from a fish to something more like a snake than any tetrapod?

 That is the burden of proof that needs to be discharged.
 As Clack remarked in an academic paper a few months before Tiktaalik, Lethiscus suggests that ‘a great deal happened in the course of tetrapod evolution that we know very little about’.
-This is one of palaeontology’s trade secrets to which Darwinians do not like to draw the public’s attention.
+This is one of palaeontology’s trade secrets to which Darwinians do not draw public attention.
 Until the problem is solved, it seems reasonable to conclude that we know very little about tetrapod evolution at all and to regard Tiktaalik in much the same light as one now regards the lung-fishes, which, for all their superficial appeal as intermediates, are no longer seen as ancestral to tetrapods.
 The fossil record continues to surprise us because, in certain respects, animal life was once more disparate and more diverse than it is today.
 It will go on surprising us, whatever our point of view.

 From amphibian to reptile, a discussion of the evidence for the crucial transition from aquatic to terrestrial tetrapods.